swaptacular/swpt_accounts/protocol.rst

 interest_rate : float
    The annual rate (in percents) at which interest accumulates on the account.
-This can be a negative number.
+This can be a negative number, but MUST NOT be smaller than -100.

 last_interest_rate_change_ts : date-time
    The moment at which the latest change in the account's interest